Median CNC Machinist and Operator Salaries

 2. Which states pay the highest median CNC machinist salary?

-CNC machinists tend to earn the highest salaries in states with a strong manufacturing presence, including Washington, Connecticut and Massachusetts.
+CNC machinists tend to earn the highest salaries in states with a strong manufacturing presence, including Washington, Maine and Massachusetts.

 3. Are there any opportunities for salary growth or advancement in the CNC machining field?